-My work as a Freelance Construction Photographer is extremely interesting, allowing me to see many industrial projects behind the scenes.
+My work as a Construction Photographer is extremely interesting, allowing me to see many industrial projects behind the scenes.
 For example, maintaining the rail infrastructure of this country.
 Shutdowns happen at weekends and overnight so when a new gantry or signal is lifted into place very few people, apart form the workforce, will witness it.
 There is a myriad of specific railway machines that operate around the country lifting, building, digging, flattening the rails that most people would never see.
 I did one night-shift photographing a Babcock machine that literally lays its own track as it goes.
 Railways are safety critical areas and you have to have experience working in those environments to realise the limitations of photography and video in those environments, so as not to put other people or the job in jeopardy.

 Major Infrastructure and Building Projects